 - Remember that once a helmet is involved in a crash, it should be discarded, as it is no longer in good enough condition to protect you in any future crashes, even if it doesn’t look cracked or scuffed.

 - After five years of use, it’s time to buy a new helmet, even if you haven’t been in any major crashes.
+This is because the material in bike helmets that provides padding can degrade over time.

 If You Suffer Injuries in a Bicycle Accident, Know Your Rights